-The Santa Paula Creek upstream of Harvey Diversion water temperature monitoring site is located in a low gradient riffle habitat approximately 500 feet upstream from Harvey Diversion along Highway 150 in Santa Paula.
-The logger was attached to a fence post with zip ties under a boulder 0.4 inches from the bottom (Photo 10, Appendix B).
+The Santa Paula Creek upstream of Harvey Diversion water temperature monitoring site was located in a low gradient riffle habitat type approximately 500 feet upstream from Harvey Diversion along Highway 150 in Santa Paula.
+The logger was attached to a fence post with zip ties under a boulder 0.4 inches from the bottom (Photo 12, Appendix B).
 The objective at this location was to monitor water temperatures in Santa Paula Creek.
-The minimum water temperature collected at this site was 4.9 °C and the maximum temperature was 36.4 °C (Table 7, Appendix A).
+The minimum water temperature collected at this site was 6.8 °C and the maximum temperature was 27.1 °C (Table 7, Appendix A).